1. Exploring family networks with large classes

 The strategies used here are presentation, small group discussion and giving feedback.

-Key Resource: Working with multigrade classes gives further ideas.
+Key Resource: Working with large and/or multigrade classes gives further ideas.

 Case Study 1: Discussing family types with a large class

 Miss Ndonga from Namibia has a class of 72 pupils.
 The class is working on social networks and she wants to use different methods to help her pupils identify family types.
 She knows it is important to help the children to discover things for themselves, rather than just telling them.
 She talks about family types and asks her pupils lots of questions about different family types.
 This tells her what they already know and keeps them interested.
 She notes that three girls sitting at the back never answer her questions and decides to talk to them at the end of the class.
 Together, the pupils identify different family groupings including nuclear and extended families, single-parent and child-headed family groups.

 The pupils are sitting in desk groups of five and Miss Ndonga lets them stay there.
 Desk groups are not always the best grouping, but sometimes it is the only practical way, especially with very large classes.
 These groups are mixed age and mixed ability.

 Each desk group discusses their own situations and identifies the different family groups they live in.
 The groups then feed back and Miss Ndonga lists the different family types on the chalkboard.
 The pupils copy the list into their notebooks.
 They do a survey with a show of hands to count the number of each different family type in their class.
 They have a class discussion about why it is important to respect differences in family types.

 In the next lesson, Miss Ndonga asks the same desk groups to talk about why we live in family groups.
 The reasons they identify are shown in Resource 1: Reasons for living in families.
 The groups also talk about the types of houses they live in and what their houses are made of.
 Finally, they write a short essay on their own family and house and explain how it is different from that of another class member, usually a close friend.